iv461/icey/icey/doc/source/filtering.md

-# Synchronize and Filter Streams
+# Synchronizing and filtering Streams

 ICEY provides some useful filters on streams: publishing, synchronizing with other streams, removing unwanted values.